Evaluation of Retrieval-Augmented Generation: A Survey: ( )

 The evaluation done by humans is still a very significant standard to compare the performance of generation models with one another or with the ground truth.
 The approach of employing LLMs as evaluative judges \cite{LLMasJudge} is a versatile and automatic method for quality assessment, catering to instances where traditional ground truths may be elusive \cite{RAGAS}.
 This methodology benefits from employing prediction-powered inference (PPI) and context relevance scoring, offering a nuanced lens through which LLM output can be assessed. \cite{ARES} The strategic use of detailed prompt templates ensures a guided assessment aligned with human preferences, effectively standardizing evaluations across various content dimensions \cite{RAGorFT}.
 This shift towards leveraging LLMs as arbiters mark a significant progression towards automated and context-responsive evaluation frameworks, enriching the evaluation landscape with minimal reliance on reference comparisons.

 \begin{itemize} \item[-] \textbf{ROUGE} Recall-Oriented Understudy for Gisting Evaluation (ROUGE) \cite{Lin2004} is a set of metrics designed to evaluate the quality of summaries by comparing them to human-generated reference summaries.
+ROUGE can be indicative of the content overlap between the generated text and the reference text.
 The variants of ROUGEs measure the overlap of n-grams (ROUGE-N, ROUGGE-W), word subsequences (ROUGE-L, ROUGGE-S), and word pairs between the system-generated summary and the reference summaries.
-ROUGE can be indicative of the content overlap between the generated text and the reference text.\\

 \item[-] \textbf{BLEU} Bilingual Evaluation Understudy (BLEU) \cite{Papineni2002} is a metric for evaluating the quality of machine-translated text against one or more reference translations.
 BLEU calculates the precision of n-grams in the generated text compared to the reference text and then applies a brevity penalty to discourage overly short translations.
-BLEU has been applied to other generation tasks.
-Despite its popularity, BLEU has limitations, such as not accounting for the fluency or grammaticality of the generated text.\\
+BLEU has limitations, such as not accounting for the fluency or grammaticality of the generated text.

 \item[-] \textbf{BertScore} BertScore \cite{Zhang2020} leverages the contextual embedding from pre-trained transformers like BERT to evaluate the semantic similarity between generated text and reference text.
 BertScore computes token-level similarity using contextual embedding and produces precision, recall, and F1 scores.
-Unlike n-gram-based metrics, BertScore captures the meaning of words in context, making it more robust to paraphrasing and more sensitive to semantic equivalence.\\
+Unlike n-gram-based metrics, BertScore captures the meaning of words in context, making it more robust to paraphrasing and more sensitive to semantic equivalence.